Shivendra-11/AlgoFlow/README.md

 ## 🤝 Contributing

-We welcome contributions to improve VizLearn!
+We welcome contributions to improve AlgoFlow!
 To contribute:
 ```bash
 # Fork the repository on GitHub
 git fork https://github.com/your-username/viz-learn.git